 "But... wait", I hear you asking, "hasn't this chess programming thing been done before?"
 You're right.
 It has been done before; many times, in fact.
 If you write your own engine from scratch, you will become part of a long history and tradition which already started at the dawn of the computer age in the early 1950's.
 Many chess programmers came before and many will come after.
 Even though hundreds of engines already exist at this time of writing in 2021, there is still merit in writing your own.
 The reasons why people do this are extensive.
 Some of those reasons can be:

 - Studying computer science concepts.

 - To have their own engine to play against.

 - As a prelude to get into machine learning.

 - To compete with other engines and authors.

 - And many others.

-During the writing of a chess engine there is always something new to learn, one more feature to add, or another bug to fix.
-Some engines have been in development for 25 years or more, and they are still improving.
-This does not have to be a project you just start, plan, create and finish like any other; it can be a journey and a hobby that can last for decades, if you want it to.
+During the design and writing of a chess engine (or any non-trivial software project for that matter) there is always something new to learn, one more feature to add, or another bug to fix.
+Some engines have been in development for 25 years or more and they are still improving in one way or another.
+This does not have to be a project you just start, plan, create and finish like any other; it can be a journey and a hobby that may last for decades, if you want it to.

-Welcome on the long road towards your own chess engine, and good luck!
+Welcome on the long road towards writing your very own chess engine.